tigormanmsft/oraupdown/README.md

 # Dependencies:

+Installation of Linux "nc" command on the VM on which the Oracle database instances reside...

-Installation of Linux "nc" command:  "sudo yum install -y nc" on Oracle Enterprise Linux (or equivalent on other Linux variant)
+    sudo yum install -y nc

+...on Oracle Enterprise Linux or Red Hat Enterprise Linux (or equivalent dnf, apt-get, or other Linux variant on the yum command).

 # Diagnostics: